 If you have recurrent fecal incontinence, Dr. Veronikis may recommend medications as an option.
 These include:

 Dietary changes can sometimes help if you have fecal incontinence due to constipation.
 Adding more fibrous foods and ample hydration keeps things moving so you have more regular movements and fewer accidents.

-In some cases, Dr. Khan suggests surgery to correct a problem such as rectal prolapse, severe hemorrhoids, or damage to the anal sphincter.
+In some cases, Dr. Veronikis suggests surgery to correct a problem such as rectal prolapse, severe hemorrhoids, or damage to the anal sphincter.
 Women sometimes experience these issues as a result of childbirth.
 Surgery involves muscle repair of the area around the rectum or a full sphincter replacement.

 If fecal incontinence is a chronic problem that affects your quality of life, don’t hesitate to contact the Center for Urogynecology and Pelvic Reconstructive Surgery or book an appointment using the online tool today.